Question

 Resume Experts • 10+ Years Experience

 The word "collaborate" describes working together with others toward a common goal.
-While collaboration is essential in today's workplace, using this generic term on your resume doesn't tell recruiters much about your specific role or contributions.
+While collaboration is essential in most roles, using this word on your resume can make your contributions sound passive or unclear.

 Better Alternatives to Use Instead